kpham199/Kalvin-Pham/README.md

 ---

-## 📫 Contact
+## Contact

 **Email:** [kalvinpham199@gmail.com](mailto:kalvinpham199@gmail.com)

 ---

-⭐️ *"Strive to write code that not only works but also teaches you something new."*
+"Strive to write code that not only works but also teaches you something new."*